Progress on Trail Improvements

 The Canadian National Railroad has received a grant from the Illinois Commerce Commission to install crossing gates and realign the trail where the Illinois Prairie Path’s Main Stem crosses the Canadian National Railroad in Elmhurst.
 View project location map.

-The gates and crossing surface have been installed but are not activated.
+The gates and crossing surface have been installed and are activated.
 The county has retained a consultant to redesign the approaches' alignments to the railroad crossing; construction is anticipated in 2014.

 Illinois Prairie Path - Aurora Spur crossing of the EJ&E Railroad